junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

   ♦ It is important to do simple exercises to help maintain or increase the range of motion in the painful joints.

-If only one joint is swollen and feels hot, it may be infectedespecially if there is fever.
+If only one joint is swollen and feels hot, it may be infected especially if there is fever.
 Use an antibiotic such as penicillin (see [page 350](#page-350)) and if possible see a health worker.

 Painful joints in young people and children may be a sign of other serious illness, such as rheumatic fever ([page 310](#page-310)) or tuberculosis ([page 179](#page-179)).
 For more information on joint pain, see Disabled Village Children, Chapters 15 and 16.